-Winter is at its peak in the month of July with daytime temperatures on most days struggling to exceed 20, although you might encounter the occasional mild day.
-Evening temperatures can drop below 10 and you can expect a fair bit of rain and wind too.
+Winter is at its peak in July, with daytime temperatures on most days struggling to exceed 20°C/68°F, although you might encounter the occasional mild day.
+Evening temperatures can drop below 10°C/50°F, and you can also expect a fair bit of rain and wind.

-In rebellion against the cold weather restaurants across the city turn cozy with roaring fireplaces at night with live music offerings to warm those cold bones.
-Evenings at the Labia, Artscape or Fugard theatres are a treat and throughout the month of July the Baxter Theatre in Rondebosch hosts a comedy festival, called the Funny Festival.
+- In rebellion against the cold weather, restaurants across the city turn cozy with roaring fireplaces at night and live music offerings to warm cold bones.
+Evenings at the Labia, Artscape, or Fugard theaters are a treat, and throughout July, the Baxter Theatre in Rondebosch hosts a comedy festival called the Funny Festival.

 Cold, wet and windy weather lessen the city’s outdoor activities and events, but Capetonians have long since learned to simply move the vibe indoors.
-Local schools have their winter holidays at the end of the month which leads to crowds at popular tourist destinations.
+Local schools have their winter holidays at the month’s end, leading to crowds at popular tourist destinations.